 At Smart Lunches, we believe that having a healthy, nutritionally balanced lunch is good for one’s well-being and performance during the day.
 Our goal is to bring simplicity, convenience and confidence to your lunchtime decisions by providing fresh, delicious, approchable meals that you and your children will love.

 We provide a variety of offerings to please many different palates, while maintaining a balanced and healthy nutritional foundation.
-Our nutritional guidance is based on the U.S. Department of Agriculture and the Department of Health and Human Services Dietary Guidelines for 2010.
+Our nutritional guidance is based on the USDA Guidelines effective October 1, 2017.
 Want to know more?
 Here's what we think.

 Understanding and recognizing proper serving sizes is key to healthy eating.
 Our portions are designed to provide approximately 1/3 of the daily energy requirements for our lunchers.
 We realize that everyone is unique, and that there are athletes and growing teenage boys in our midst -- so we offer multiple sizes daily with fruits and healthy snacks that can be ordered a la carte.